AliasIO/Raphael.FreeTransform/README.md

 Raphaël.FreeTransform and Raphaël.JSON
 --------------------------------------

-Instructions on how to use Raphaël.FreeTransform ain combination with Raphaël.JSON can be found [here](https://github.com/ElbertF/Raphael.JSON#raphaëljson-and-raphaëlfreetransform).
+Instructions on how to use Raphaël.FreeTransform in combination with Raphaël.JSON can be found [here](https://github.com/ElbertF/Raphael.JSON#raphaëljson-and-raphaëlfreetransform).